Oakville Place

 Oakville Place Shopping Centre is an indoor shopping mall in Oakville, Ontario, Canada.
-Opened in 1981, the mall is the only major indoor mall in the Town of Oakville.
+Opened in March 1981, the mall is the only major indoor mall in the Town of Oakville.
 The mall is approximately 42000 m2.
 It is managed by RioCan Real Estate Investment Trust.

 A centerpiece of the mall was once a monumental clock, 12 ft tall and weighing 6000 lb, that chimes every quarter-hour.
-It was installed in 1981 and designed by Soheil Mosun Limited of Toronto.
+Designed by Chester Niziol of Omniplan Design Group and built and installed by Soheil Mosun Ltd. of Toronto, the project went into production in January 1980 and was completed in time for the mall's opening.
 The clock was removed in 2016 following a change in ownership.
 Oakville Place was described by the American Automobile Association as "Oakville's leading shopping mall".